-The overall concept of OpenAI is to bring high-quality, Google/Apple/Facebook/Amazon-level AI research into the open with no commercial restraints.
+The overall concept of OpenAI is to bring high-quality AI research into the open with no commercial restraints.
 As the company says in its introductory blog post, “Since our research is free from financial obligations, we can better focus on a positive human impact.”

 Is a super-intelligent AI a real problem?
 It sounds too sci-fi, even for Musk.
 Imagining colonies on Mars or self-driving cars is fairly easy.
 Imagining an AI-induced apocalypse isn’t.
-This is the criticism of Musk’s worries from others in the field.
 Machine learning leader Andrew Ng said, “worrying about superhuman AI is like worrying about overpopulation on Mars”.

 But that is kind of Musk’s point.
 No one is thinking about this.
 Instead, they are all too focused on the commercial possibilities of AI.
 They can’t see the potential problems.